ayoubimaya/pharynx/README.md

 <h1>Background</h1>
 <p> It is well known that tobacco and alcohol can have adverse effects on human health.
-	It is also well known that 90% of people with oral cancer used tobacco products, and 75-80% of those patients also drank alcohol.
+	It is also well known that 90% of people with <a href="https://en.wikipedia.org/wiki/Oral_cancer">oral cancer</a> used tobacco products, and 75-80% of those patients also drank alcohol.
 	According to the <a href="https://www.cdc.gov/">CDC</a>, the survival rate is approximately 50%.
 	</p>